rackerlabs/support-how-to/content/office-365/assign-global-admin-role-office-365.md

 6. Select **Save**.

-7. Your user now has the Global Administrator role assigned to their account.
+7. The selected user now has the Global Administrator role assigned to their account.

-**Warning:** Microsoft warns that having more than 4 Global Administrators on an account is a security threat.
+**Warning:** Microsoft warns that having more than four Global Administrators on an account is a security threat.

 ### Securing your Global Administrator account

 As an administrator of your company’s email solution, you have a great deal of control over your account.
 If your administrator access is compromised, the results can be devastating to your business.
 A strong security policy is not complete without enabling multi-factor authentication.
-See [Manage multi-factor authentication for users in Office 365](/how-to/manage-multi-factor-authentication-for-users-in-office-365).
+See [Manage multi-factor authentication for users in Office 365](/how-to/manage-multi-factor-authentication-for-users-in-office-365) for instructions.

 ### Additional information